PumpKinzzzzz/PigeonFile/README.md

 PigeonFile takes a lighter and empowering approach:
 *   **Total Sovereignty:** Your files physically reside in your living room (on a Raspberry Pi or an old PC).
 Zero third-party trust, end-to-end control.
-*   **Digital Sobriety (Low-Tech):** The server is designed to be purely *stateless* and passive.
+*   **Digital Sobriety:** The server is designed to be purely *stateless* and passive.
 When there is no active request, its CPU consumption drops to 0%.
 *   **Network Optimization:** No blind re-uploading of entire files upon minor edits.
 The system uses a compressed binary exchange format and a smart SHA-256 hash comparison mechanism to transfer only the strict minimum of bytes.

 ## Key Differences with Existing Solutions